This is Dave Mitton, from Toronto.

 Today, Dave is famous for wearing double denim and drinking rye.
 If he clearly succeeded at sharing Canadian whisky with the world, he believes that there is still a lot of work to do in terms of educating people on what he refers to as the most misunderstood spirits category.
 Furthermore, Dave has one of these careers that have inspired and continues to inspire many other younger professionals.
 If his many work achievements could put him on a pedestal, one thing that strikes us is how approachable Dave makes himself for people that seek his advice.

 The three words that describe him best: Honest – foolish – loyal

 The most magical place he’s been to: Fogo Island.
 He was able to take five bartenders across Canada to Fogo Island in Northern Newfoundland.
-It’s an incredible little rock island up in the Artic where this woman built this amazingly beautiful inn.
+It’s an incredible little rock island up in the Arctic where this woman built this amazingly beautiful inn.
 They had the most incredible time, creating cocktails and exploring the island up in the Northern lights.

-What he likes most about being a global brand ambassador: His travelling cocktail adventures.
+What he likes most about being a global brand ambassador: His traveling cocktail adventures.
 Getting to meet all the gals and the guys around the world, learning about their past and how they came to be in their expressions and where they’re from and their ways of the world.